-Ordering additional materials is a two-step process:
+Ordering accommodated materials is a two-step process:

-- 1. Orders are created, edited, or canceled by a user with the Request Additional Order add-on role. - 2.
+- 1. Orders are created, edited, or canceled by a user having either the LEA Test Coordinator or School Test Coordinator role. - 2.
 Orders are approved by OSSE.

-Additional orders may be placed by submitting an order through the Orders tab in ADAM.
+Accommodated materials orders may be placed by submitting an order through the Orders tab in ADAM.
 This page can also be used to track orders placed by your organization.

 Be sure to review orders carefully.
-Once an additional order is approved, plan for up to five business days for orders to arrive.
+Once an order is approved, plan for up to five business days for orders to arrive.